vileider/year3/text_files/portfolio_specification.md

  The primary stakeholder is Bogdan Todorow, responsible for project oversight, alignment with objectives, and GUI styling.
 Peripheral stakeholders, like Szymon Basiul, may contribute to UI improvements.

 # Deliverables for Phase 1:
+ * Achieve the Neumorphism UI style.
+ * Follow UI patterns closely.
+ * Document tasks on Jira.
+ * Create branches.
- Phase 1 deliverables include achieving the Neumorphism UI style, following UI patterns closely, task documentation on Jira, branch creation, and functional buttons, links, and downloadable CV.
+ * Implement functional buttons, links, and a downloadable CV.

 ## Phases 2 and 3:
  Phases 2 and 3 will focus on code refinement, adding mobile versions, CI/CD pipeline implementation, server deployment, and further code refinement and testing.